Lexawise's Official Icon

 Understanding how to identify a title issue and recognize the warning signs is not just critical for the exam—it’s critical for protecting your future clients.

-Conclusion: Why every real estate professional must understand marketable title
+Conclusion: Why every real estate professional must understand a marketable title

-Knowing what a marketable title isn’t just a licensing requirement; it’s a professional necessity.
+Knowing the definition of marketable title isn’t just a licensing requirement; it’s a professional necessity.
 As a future agent or broker, your clients will trust you to identify red flags and ensure a smooth transaction.
 By understanding the characteristics, documentation, and risks associated with title issues, you’ll be better equipped to guide buyers and sellers through one of the most important legal components of a real estate deal.

 real estate exam prep free exam